Where is the best place to watch Vancouver’s Honda Celebration of Light fireworks? Looking for the ultimate viewing location? Then check out our list!

 Main Advantages of the Burrard Street Bridge

-• The view of English Bay, the sunset, boats in the water, the city at night and the fireworks (when they happened) are all amazing!
+- The view of English Bay, the sunset, boats in the water, the city at night and the fireworks (when they happen) can all be amazing!

-• You were close enough to English Bay for a spectacular view of the fireworks, but far enough away to avoid most of the crowds.
+- You’re close enough to English Bay for a spectacular view of the fireworks (at least when they were the size of the Celebration of Light), but far enough away to avoid most of the crowds.

 Main Disadvantages of the Burrard Street Bridge

-• You needed to arrive early to get a good view, but there wasn’t a whole lot to do while you waited (except admire the view, play on your phone and chat with your friends).
-Also, unless your brought a chair, the only thing to sit on was the sidewalk.
+- You need to arrive early to get a good view, but there isn’t a whole lot to do while you wait (except admire the view, play on your phone and chat with your friends).
+Also, unless your bring a chair, the only thing to sit on is the sidewalk.

 Tips & Advice for the Burrard Bridge

-• On fireworks nights, it was bes to arrive early to get a spot near the railing.
+- On fireworks nights, it’s best to arrive early to get a spot near the railing.

 Pyrotechnic Viewing from the Granville Street Bridge